 Since 2012 Amsterdam has been banishing the winter blues by brightening its streets with a city-wide collection of magical, glowing installations.
 Every December and January the streets around its famous Brouwersgracht canal twinkle with luminescent sculptures made especially for the occasion, whittled down from a long-list of hundreds submitted by artists and designers from around the world.
-This year the theme is ‘Imagine Beyond’, and visitors will be able to see all 20 of the fest‘s spangled, interactive creations by walking or biking around a 6.5km route, or hopping aboard a boat tour to see the full effect of the lights reflecting off the city‘s waterways.
-If last year’s installations are anything to go by – canal bridges framed with glowing colours, twinkling sculptures suspended over the water like stars – 2022’s lights are set to be pretty special.
+This year the theme is ‘LOADING… Revealing Art, AI and Tech’, and visitors will be able to see all 24 of the fest‘s spangled, interactive creations by walking or biking around a 7.5km route, or hopping aboard a boat tour to see the full effect of the lights reflecting off the city‘s waterways.
+If last year’s installations are anything to go by – canal bridges framed with glowing colours, twinkling sculptures suspended over the water like stars – 2023’s lights are set to be pretty special.

 Festival settings don’t get much better than this.
 Music and winter sports collide at this week-long party set over the slopes of French town and popular skiing destination, Les Deux Alps.
-Among the looming snow-capped mountain peaks and cute wooden chalets, no less than nine stages will be popping up with laser-filled headline sets from the likes of Chase and Status on the main Alpine Stage, high-octane electronic DJs in the indoor arena and a parties 2600m high on the side of snowy mountain at the High Altitude Stage.
+Among the looming snow-capped mountain peaks and cute wooden chalets, three main stages will be popping up with former headliners including Craig David, Sister Sledge and Chase & Status.
+There will behigh-octane DJ sets from the likes of Jungle and Bicep and parties 2600m high on the side of snowy mountain at the High Altitude Stage.
 Stay up late for the famously raucous after parties that carry on until the sun comes up or get out early to hit the slopes which cater for both experienced sliders and newbies.

 Alba White Truffle Fair

 Anywhere that counts Björk and Sigur Rós as part of its musical heritage should be able to throw an impressive music festival, and Reykjavik’s annual extravaganza Iceland Airwaves does not disappoint.
-After moving online in 2020 and 2021, the festival is planning an epic IRL return taking over venues across the city including the beguiling Harpa Concert Hall that twinkles by the city’s harbour.
-It’s a chance to discover lesser-known local groups and see acclaimed international acts – Arlo Parks, JFDR, Meronomy, Pale Moon and Porridge Radio are on the line-up this year.
+The festival takes over venues across the city including the beguiling the Reykjavik Art Museum and showcases lesser-known local groups, as well as acclaimed international acts.
 For those who want to dive head-first into the festival vibes, there’ll be more than a few raucous after-parties carrying the action on into the early hours.